 A number of historical documents and books from the Sherman Room have been digitized!
 To access these, please visit the Digital Commonwealth catalog.

-The Sherman Room is staffed on Monday mornings from 10am-12:30pm, Thursday evenings from 4pm – 7pm, and Saturday mornings 9:30am – 11am.
-If these hours do not work for you, please let us know and we will try to accomodate your schedule.
+The Sherman Room is staffed on Monday mornings from 9am-1pm, Wednesday afternoons from 12pm – 3:30pm, and occasional Saturday mornings 9:00am – 1pm.
+We highly recommend making an appointment so that we may plan for your visit.
+If these hours do not work for you, please let us know and we will try to accommodate your schedule.

 If you are interested in using the Sherman Room for meetings, clubs, tutoring, etc, please ask at the library, call us at 413-245-3518, or e-mail us at firstname.lastname@example.org, since space and time is limited and it must be reserved.